 My name is Megan and I am a Law Graduate from the University of Birmingham.
-In September, I shall be starting a Masters Degree at the University of Glasgow in Animal Welfare Science, Ethics and Law.
+I am currently a Masters Student on the MSc Animal Welfare Science, Ethics and Law programme at the University of Glasgow.

 Although I have felt compassion for animals from a young age, as many of us do, once I began studying law I realised that there were more rational arguments that could be used to justify why animals should be protected.
 I also learnt just how much this is needed from the lack of representation of animals within the law.